astropuffin/replicator.game/content/post/last.md

 class="post last"
 +++

 It is not yet stable or feature complete, but you can buy it at the link below.
-Only Windows is supported right now, but it will eventually be available on multiple operating systems.
+Only WebGL is supported right now, but it will eventually be available on multiple operating systems.